-Evaluate the effect of channel work on existing culverts, bridges, buried cables, pipelines, irrigation flumes, inlet structures, surface drainage systems, and subsurface drainage systems to determine the need for modification or replacement.
+Evaluate the effect of channel work on existing culverts, bridges, buried cables, pipelines, irrigation flumes, inlet structures, surface drainage systems, and subsurface drainage systems.

 Assure that culverts and bridges modified or added as part of a channel project meet reasonable standards for the type of structure and have a minimum capacity equal to the design discharge or state agency design requirements, whichever is greater.
 Increase the capacity of culverts and bridges above the design discharge as necessary to assure the channel and associated floodway meet design capacity.